ThaisFReis/blinkform/README.md

 - **Node-Based Architecture**: Modular components for inputs, transactions, NFTs, and more
 - **Form Management**: Create, update, and manage forms with persistent storage
 - **Transaction Support**: Handle Solana transactions with signature validation

+## 📸 Screenshots

+*Coming soon - Screenshots of the visual builder interface and mobile preview*

 ## 🛠️ Tech Stack